Study Courses Relevant to Today’s Law Enforcement Environment

 San Diego County Regional Leadership Institute (6 units)

-Marine Core University’s Command and Staff College – CSCDEP(6 units)
+Marine Corps University’s Command and Staff College – CSCDEP (6 units)

 We are constantly evaluating new partnerships – check the transfer credit page on this website for more details.